mautic/mautic-documentation/pages/20.users-and-roles/02.managing-roles/docs.en.md

 * Own - this allows the users with this role to view/edit/delete/publish their own resources in this part of Mautic, but not those created by others
 * Others - this allows the users with this role to view/edit/delete/publish their own resources in this part of Mautic, and those created by others

+Since the 3.2 release there is a permission level to prevent users from exporting resources:

+* Export Access - Select disable to prevent the users with this role from exporting resources from this part of Mautic

 There are permission levels relating to being able to manage resources:

 * Manage - this allows the users with this role to manage resources in this area of Mautic (for example, managing custom fields or plugins)